catatsuy/notify_slack/README.md

 ## Installation

-I recommend you to use the binaries on [GitHub Releases](https://github.com/catatsuy/notify_slack/releases).
-Please download the latest version and use it.
+It is recommended that you use the binaries available on [GitHub Releases](https://github.com/catatsuy/notify_slack/releases).
+It is advisable to download and use the latest version.

-If you have a development environment for the Go language, you can compile and install it by yourself.
+If you have a Go language development environment set up, you can also compile and install the 'notify_slack' tools on your own.

 ```
 go install github.com/catatsuy/notify_slack/cmd/notify_slack@latest
 ```

-If you want to develop it, you can use the `make`.
+To build and modify the 'notify_slack' tools for development purposes, you can use the `make` command.

 ```
 make
 ```

-If you use `make`, the output of `notify_slack -version` is git commit ID.
+If you use the `make` command to build and install the 'notify_slack' tool, the output of the `notify_slack -version` command will be the git commit ID of the current version.

 ## usage

-`./bin/notify_slack` posts to Slack.
-You specify the setting in command line option or toml setting file.
-If both settings are specified, command line option will always take precedence.
+To post messages to Slack using the 'notify_slack' tool, you can either specify the necessary settings as command line options or in a TOML configuration file.
+If both options are provided, the command line settings will take precedence.

 ```sh
 ./bin/output | ./bin/notify_slack
 ```

-`./bin/output` is used for testing.
-While buffering, to post to slack.
+The 'output' tool is used for testing purposes and allows you to buffer and then post messages to Slack.

 ``` sh
 ./bin/notify_slack README.md
 ```

-You post the file as a snippet. `token` and `channel` is required to use the Slack Web API.

-If you want to upload to snippet via standard input, you must specify `-snippet`.
-If you specify `filename`, you can change the file name on Slack.
+To use the Slack Web API and post a file as a snippet, you will need to provide a `token` and `channel`.
+If you want to upload a snippet via standard input, you must specify the `-snippet` flag.
+You can also specify a `filename` to change the name of the file on Slack.

 ``` sh
 git diff | ./bin/notify_slack -snippet -filename git.diff
 ```

-Slack's API can specify `filetype`.
-You can also specify `-filetype`.
-But it is automatically determined from the extension of the file.
+The Slack API allows you to specify the filetype of a file when posting it as a snippet.
+You can also use the `-filetype` flag to specify the file type.
+If this flag is not provided, the file type will be automatically determined based on the file's extension.
+It is important to ensure that the extension of the file accurately reflects its type.
-You make sure to give the appropriate extension.

 [file type | Slack](https://api.slack.com/types/file#file_types)